alexaschor/IntoThePortal/README.md

         (into page)
     Each character of the string will go one level deeper, so the string '5555' specifies the 1/16-edge length box at the far back corner.
 ```
+## Usage as a Library

+Aside from the main building executables, this repository can also be used as a library for representing vector and scalar functions on R3 and computing Julia sets in general.
+The main strength of the library is the ability to represent scalar and vector fields in the same way whether they are defined by some implicit function and evaluated on-the-fly or they are stored in-memory.
+Caching, interpolation, gradient calculation, file I/O, and meshing via Marching Cubes with root-finding are all supported.
+The scalar and vector field code are in `src/field.h`, and should be pretty much self-contained.
+The Julia set-specific ones are in `src/julia.h`, and are self-contained except for the QUATERNION and POLYNOMIAL-4D classes in `lib/Quaternion`.